Bowmen of Ardleigh Havering Essex

 Target shooting outdoors up to 100 yards at a four foot target for gentlemen and 80 yards for the ladies (although they can and do shoot 100 yards if they wish).

 Field archery is a simulation of hunting and uses targets of several sizes shot at with bows without sights, stabilisers, etc., just the basic bow.
+This takes place on our shooting field but Field Archery competitions away will be in woods or forests.

 Clout shooting was originally a practice for battle during the Medieval period.
 Arrows are shot at targets 180 yards away for gentlemen and 140 yards for ladies but again with closer distances for younger people according to their age.
 The target this time is much bigger, and all arrows within a 12 foot radius will score, 5 points for those within 18 inches of the clout flag down to 1 point for those in the outer ring.
 Unlike the other types of Archery, with Clout you never really know for sure how the arrows have landed until you get to the scoring zone and have a proper look.